pivotal/docs-tap/learning-center/known-issues/about.md

 But the Training Portals doesn't work or get the updated values.

 #### Solution:
-By design, the Training Portal resources will not react to any changes on the parameters provided when the training portals were created, this is because any change on the trainingportal resource will affect to any online user who is running a workshop.
+By design, the Training Portal resources will not react to any changes on the parameters provided when the training portals were created.
+This is because any change on the trainingportal resource will affect to any online user who is running a workshop.
 To get the new values, you will need to redeploy the trainingportal in a maintenance window where learning center is unavailable while the systemprofile gets updated.

 ## Increase your cluster's resources